matth-dev/matth-dev/README.md

 ### Hi there, I'm Matheus - aka Matt

-## I'm a student, developer and human!
+## I'm a student and web developer!
 -📇 I'm currently working on a prokect<br/>
 -🌱 I'm currently learning everything<br/>
 -🧑‍🤝‍🧑 I'm looking to colaborate to other developers<br/>